 The Enets supplements to the Taimyr newspaper were also used as learning aids for teaching Forest Enest at school.

-There isn’t any non-fiction literature written in Forest Enets.
+There is no non-fiction literature written in Forest Enets.

 Occasionally, Forest Enets is used in amateur plays staged in Potapovo, as well as folklore festivals in Dudinka (it used to be more popular in the 1990s).

-Forest Enets is not used for religious purposes.
-Presumably, Forest Enets was traditionally used in the practice of shamanic cults, but there are only circumstantial evidence of this.
-In 1995, there was an experimental publication of the Forest Enets translation of fragments of the Gospel of Luke by D. Bolina [ Лука Паздуй [Luka Pazdui] 1995], but it never caught on.
+Forest Enets is not widely used in religious rituals.
+Presumably, Forest Enets was traditionally used in the practice of shamanic cults, but there is only circumstantial evidence of this.
+In 1995, there was an experimental publication of the Forest Enets translation of fragments of the Gospel of Luke by D. Bolina, but it never caught on.

 The first version of a Cyrillic-based Forest Enets alphabet was published in 1986 by N. Tereschenko.